Here are a few ways I’ve learned to take care of myself better – especially with a busy schedule.

 A well-developed morning routine allows you to get up earlier and spend some time on yourself before starting your normal day.
 If done correctly, your morning routine will get you energized, focused, and feeling confident.

-Four major categories well-developed morning routines can help you work on are the physical, mental, emotional, and spiritual areas of your life.
+Four major categories of well-developed morning routines that can help you work on are the physical, mental, emotional, and spiritual areas of your life.
 Some examples of each category are as follows.